random-guest/Bitcoin-Price-Prediction-using-RNN-Family-/README.md

 The data that will be used is attached.
 The data is in the form of Open-High-Low-Close-Volume data-type for Bitcoin prices between 2013 and 2021.
 # Updates
-This section will usually be containing the details of the updates that were added so that they can be identified, tracked, and discussed easily.
+1. The first model, LSTM Mode, is completed and uploaded.
+It is simple one that will be undergoes some modifications from parameter tunnings to model's architecture.
+For the next week, I will be working on making this model, the best it can be.

+2. An extra data is uploaded, for the sake of forcasting.

 # Feedback
-This section could be saved for potential feedbacks or suggestions.
+This section could be saved for potential feedbacks or suggestion.
-# Report
-As we progress, I will be filling the report (partially), so that the final version will not be pain in the back.